youxiaojie/ixo-usb-jtag/README.txt

 == Using it with Xilinx JTAG cable ==

 There is code to support running in the "Xilinx Platform Cable USB".
-If you select HARDWARE=hw_xpcu_i or hw_xpcu_x at the top of the Makefile, a firmware for the XPCU will be built.
+A firmware for the XPCU will be built.
 I've tested this only with unmodified CPLD version 18 (0x12) on a Spartan-3E starter kit, as it was programmed by my WebPack 8.2i.
 The code needs optimization; yet it is merely a proof of concept.
-Compile for the XPCU with e.g. "make HARDWARE=hw_xpcu_x".

  hw_xpcu_i: Access "internal" chain (the XPCU CPLD, IC3, itself)
  hw_xpcu_x: Access "external" chain (the Spartan 3E, PROM, etc.)